Robert G. LeTourneau (1888-1969) was a business magnate, philanthropist, and inventor who held nearly 300 patents.

-He invented the earth mover, electric wheel, tree crusher, log picker, bulldozer, airplane tow, the air crane, the two-wheeled tractor called “Tournapull,” and the first mobile offshore oil platform.
+LeTourneau invented the bulldozer, electric wheel, tree crusher, log picker, power log skidder, airplane tow, the air crane, the two-wheeled tractor called “Tournapull,” and the first mobile offshore oil platform, among many other things.
 He developed low-pressure, heavy-duty rubber tires for heavy equipment.

 “The surety company that had backed RG LeTourneau on the construction job that posted the $100,000 loss was going to see to it that RG paid them back every penny owed.
 So on LeTourneau’s next job, the surety company demanded RG work on Sundays or else they would foreclose on his business, his house, everything.
 Since RG’s business partner was God, he gave the problem to God to solve.
 The owner of the surety company, Mr. Hall, boarded a train to officially shut LeTourneau down, but upon arrival to the job site the next day, something miraculous occurred.
 The surety man had a change of heart and allowed RG to continue.

 “Although the job was completed without working on Sundays, RG was still deep in debt.
 He was able to buy some time with his creditors by committing to improve his financial reporting.
 The surety company installed an accountant named Mr. Frost to rein in the books.
 What Mr. Frost found was worse than he had originally expected.